Unosquare-CoE-JavaScript/lucas-gandara/you-dont-know-js_getting_started/Chapter_3.md

 ```

-ES6 defined the basic data structure/collection types in JS asiterables.
+ES6 defined the basic data structure/collection types in JS as iterables.
 This includes strings, arrays, maps, sets, and others.

 ### The concept of shallow copy.
 (Taken from: [MDN](https://developer.mozilla.org/en-US/docs/Glossary/Shallow_copy))
 A shallow copy of an object is a copy whose properties share the same references (point to the same underlying values) as those of the source object from which the copy was made.
 As a result, when you change either the source or the copy, you may also cause the other object to change too.
 That behavior contrasts with the behavior of a deep copy, in which the source and copy are completely independent.